ntustison/Histograms/Text/intro.md

 > slice location, B0 intensity, and the receiver gain value.
 The consequences of
 > intensity variation are greater when different scanners are used.

-As we demonstrate in subsequent sections, ignoring these nonlinearities can have significant consequences in the well-studied (and somewhat analogous) area of brain tissue segmentation in T1-weighted MRI (e.g., [@Zhang:2001aa;@Ashburner:2005aa;@Avants:2011aa]) and we demonstrate its effect in hyperpolarized gas imaging quantification robustness in conjunction with noise considerations.
-In addition, it is not a given that we have a sufficient understanding of what constitutes a "normal" in the context of mean and standard deviation MR intensity values and whether or not those values can be combined in a linear fashion to constitute a single reference standard.
+As we illustrate in subsequent sections, ignoring these nonlinearities are known to have significant consequences in the well-studied (and somewhat analogous) area of brain tissue segmentation in T1-weighted MRI (e.g., [@Zhang:2001aa;@Ashburner:2005aa;@Avants:2011aa]) and we demonstrate its effects in hyperpolarized gas imaging quantification robustness in conjunction with noise considerations.
+In addition, the reference distribution required by linear binning assumes sufficient agreement as to what constitutes a "healthy control", whether a Gaussian fit is appropriate, and, even assuming the latter, whether or not the parameter values can be combined in a linear fashion to constitute a single reference standard.
 Of more concrete concern, though, is that the requirement for a healthy cohort for determination of algorithmic parameters introduces a non-negligible source of measurement variance, as we will also demonstrate.

-Previous attempts at histogram standardization [@Nyul:1999aa;@Nyul:2000aa] in light of these MR intensity nonlinearities have relied on 1-D piecewise affine mappings between corresponding structural features found within the histograms themselves (i.e., peaks and valleys).
-For example, structural MRI, such as T1-weighted neuroimaging, utilizes the well-known relative intensities of major tissues types (i.e., cerebrospinal fluid, gray matter, and white matter), which characteristically correspond to visible histogram peaks, as landmarks to determine the nonlinear intensity mapping between images.
+Previous attempts at histogram standardization [@Nyul:1999aa;@Nyul:2000aa] in light of MR intensity nonlinearities have relied on 1-D piecewise affine mappings between corresponding structural features found within the histograms themselves (e.g., peaks and valleys).
+For example, structural MRI, such as T1-weighted neuroimaging, utilizes the well-known relative intensities of major tissues types (i.e., cerebrospinal fluid, gray matter, and white matter), which characteristically correspond to visible histogram peaks, as landmarks to determine the nonlinear intensity mapping between histograms.
 However, in hyperpolarized gas imaging of the lung, no such characteristic structural features exist, generally speaking, between histograms.
 This is most likely due to the primarily functional utility (vs. anatomical) nature of these images.
 The